-Managed by Arts & Humanities Bainbridge, the award is funded by an endowment established by David and Caren Anderson in memory of their late daughter, Amy, who was deeply involved in the visual and performing arts.
+The winner receives a cash award funded by the endowment established by David and Caren Anderson in memory of their daughter, Amy, who as a young person was deeply involved in the visual and performing arts on Bainbridge.

 Amy Award Winners